Tibetan attack on Songzhou: Aftermath

 As part of the agreement, he also sent nobles and family members to Chang'an to study at Tang's imperial university, in an old custom which made them de facto hostages, while they learned Chinese customs and culture for better relationship.
 Songtsen Gampo also requested Chinese scholars.
 Early in Gaozong's reign, Tibet also requested technology transfers for sericulture, winemaking, gristmills and papermaking.

 The marriage alliance began two decades of peace between the two empires.
 (Note: A Tibetan tradition mentions that after Songtsen Gampo's death in 649, Chinese troops captured Lhasa and burnt the Red Palace, but the event is mentioned neither in the Chinese annals nor in the Tibetan annals found at Dunhuang, and some historians doubt that it occurred.)
 In 647, for when Taizong sent a force under the command of the Göktürk prince Ashina Shö-eul on a punitive expedition against the state of Kucha under its new king Hari Pushpa, (Note: Hari Pushpa is known in Chinese as Hēlí Bùshībì (白訶黎布失畢).) after his predecessor had refused to pay tribute in protest at China's interventionist policy, Tibetan troops were requisitioned.
-Moreover, in 648, when the Tang emissary Wang Xuance became stuck in political turmoil of an Indian state, he sought aid from both Tibet and Nepal and was assisted by both in defeating one of the factions in 649.
+Moreover, in 648, when the Tang emissary Wang Xuance became stuck in political turmoil of an Indian state, he sought aid from both Tibet and Nepal and was assisted by both in defeating one of the factions in 649 at the Battle of Chabuheluo.